OXIDprojects/mfFastSEO/README.md

 - Suffix for duplicate URLs is no longer required.
 - URLs are cached per request in a static property.

+## Changes
+- 12.03.2014: Fix for Shops in a sub-directory.
+  - The RewriteRules for patching .htaccess has been changed (removed '/' in front of "index.php").

 ## Requirements

 You need at least the OXID eShop version 4.6.0.<br>